cpp-cat/bettercare4.me/README.md

 - Completing the implementation of the HEDIS 2014 Rules

 ## User Stories Sprint Backlog
-- Asthma Medication Ratio by Age
-- Cholesterol Management for Patient with Cardiovascular Conditions
 - Annual Monitoring for Patients on Persistent Medication by Medication
 - Appropriate Testing for Children with Pharyngitis
 - Appropriate Treatment for Children with Upper Repiratory Infection